micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 1.md

 Paul, called _to be_ an apostle of Jesus Christ through the will of God, and Sosthenes _our_ brother,

 ###### 2
-To the church of God which is at Corinth, to those who are [^a]sanctified in Christ Jesus, called _to be_ saints, with all who in every place call on the name of Jesus Christ our Lord, both theirs and ours:
+To the church of God which is at Corinth, to those who are sanctified in Christ Jesus, called _to be_ saints, with all who in every place call on the name of Jesus Christ our Lord, both theirs and ours:

 ###### 3
 Grace to you and peace from God our Father and the Lord Jesus Christ. ## Spiritual Gifts at Corinth